Investment Portfolio Rebalancing : Passive vs. Active [Video]

 So what you want to do is rebalance your portfolio.

-In this example, by resetting the investments back to 70% or 30%, this client makes sure they are on track and aren’t taking on too much or too little investment as they head into the new year.
+In this example, by resetting the investments back to 70% and 30%, this client makes sure they are on track and aren’t taking on too much or too little investment as they head into the new year.

 So if you need help managing your portfolio and you’re not even sure what asset allocation you should have, please reach out to us at Financial Design Studio.
 We are here to help you.